top of page

 Drip

-1 gram of coffee to 15 gams of water
+1 gram of coffee to 15 grams of water

 Grind size: medium